ghacks Technology News

 GoogleUpdate.exe

-Observant computer users might discover the process googleupdate.exe running on their computer system after installing a software product by Google.
+Observant computer users may discover the process googleupdate.exe running on their computer system after installing a software product created by Google.
 This can be the new Google Chrome web browser, Google Picasa or many other Google products that are installed locally.
 The process googleupdate.exe will run automatically in the background and check Google servers frequently for software updates.

 Googleupdate.exe uses about 1.6 Megabytes of computer memory while running.
 This might not be much on computer systems that have Gigabytes of computer memory but can make a difference on low end systems.
 There is however another aspect that requires some attention.
 Googleupdate.exe will send data to the Google server whenever it checks for updates.